Sunset at Whytecliff Park

 7. Vancouver Art Gallery: A smaller gallery than I am used to but hello it’s art!
 Tuesday evenings are pay by donation if you are on a travel budget.
 The gallery cafe offers live music in the summer with a delightful patio and garden.

-Best patio seats at Liberty BakeryWhite walls of Sun Yet San, many shoots have taken place here
+Best patio seats at Liberty BakeryWhite walls of Sun Yet San with dog, many shoots have taken place here

 The irresistible selection of baked goods from Beaucoup Bakery in South Granville